-Additions - North Carolina did not follow all of the provisions of the federal Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
-To the extent these provisions result in items of income that are not included in federal AGI but are taxable to North Carolina, you must complete Form D-400 Schedule S, Part A. (For more information on additions to federal AGI, see Page 17.)
+Additions - The North Carolina General Assembly enacted legislation to decouple from ("not follow") some of the provisions of the Consolidated Appropriations Act, 2021, and the American Rescue Plan Act of 2021.
+To the extent these provisions result in items of income that are not included in federal AGI but are taxable to North Carolina, you must complete Form D-400 Schedule S, Part A. (For more information on additions to federal AGI, see page 17.)